dimatitov/vite-plugin-create/README.md

 `vite-plugin-create` is a Vite plugin and CLI tool for quickly generating components, stores, pages, and other entities.
 The plugin helps speed up development by utilizing customizable templates.

+## Why vite-plugin-create?

+Tired of repetitive boilerplate? `vite-plugin-create` is a powerful yet simple Vite plugin and CLI tool designed to save you hours by automating component, page, store, and custom entity generation — fully customizable and scalable for any project size.

 ---

 ## ✨ Features

+- Highly flexible and extensible — create your own generators and templates tailored to your workflow.
+- Designed for rapid development and zero-copy-paste productivity boost.
-- Generate components, pages, and other entities using customizable templates.
+- Generate components, pages, stores, or any custom entity using templates.
-- Easily add new templates and commands.
+- Create your own generators in `vite-create.config.json`.
-- Support for multiple file naming styles (PascalCase, camelCase, kebabCase).
+- Supports file naming styles: `PascalCase`, `camelCase`, `kebab-case`, `original`.
+- Choose between TypeScript or JavaScript on `init`.
-- Automatic creation of configuration and templates using the `vite-create init` command.
+- Automatically creates configuration and templates via `vite-create init`.
-- The plugin can sync templates with configuration files like `tsconfig.json`.

 ---

 ## 📦 Installation

-To install the plugin, run the following command:

 ```bash
 npm install vite-plugin-create --save-dev